4 Signs That You're an Extreme Collector

 Unlike hoarders, average collectors have strong family relationships, interact in a social context with other collectors, and don’t experience guilt or regret.
 They participate in an active community of collectors, developing friendships within the community, and may even share their interests with family members.

 In examining the overlap between hoarding and collecting, Nordsletten and Mataix-Cols conclude that, at worst, a collector may fit Criteria #1 and #2 (as well as having other medical or mental illnesses).
 However, the average collector does not meet Criteria #3 or #4.
 The average collector also does not show patterns of excessive acquisition or lack of insight into their condition, behaviors that are evaluated during a DSM assessment.

-Just because you enjoy collecting, and may even have a few stashes around your home or office of objects that mean more to you than they do to others, this should not be a cause for alarm.
+Just because you enjoy collecting, and may even have a few stashes around your home or office of objects that mean more to you than they do to others, that should not be a cause for alarm.
 However, when you, or someone you know, starts to show those extreme collecting signs (#3 and #4), it may be time to seek help.
 Fortunately, even cases of severe hoarding respond to psychotherapy, particularly cognitive-behavioral therapy geared specifically to this condition.
-Check out the two resources at the bottom of this post, which will also lead you to other helpful links.

 At the opposite extreme, don’t rush to conclude that because you or a loved one has one (or more) collections, it means a diagnosis of hoarding disorder is in order.
 All psychiatric diagnoses must meet rigorous criteria before they are applied.
 As long as you enjoy your hobby, don’t let it run your life, modify your collecting preferences over time, and are able to share your interests with others (including family), there is every reason to keep it a vital part of your life for years to come.